 The Alexandria Project

 The Lower Pecos Canyonlands holds a vast Archaic library.
-Shumla has a plan to preserve it.
-We call it the Alexandria Project.
+Shumla made a plan to preserve it.
+We called it the Alexandria Project.

 The Alexandria Project